All About Transportation Equipment Electrical and Electronics Installers and Repairers

 Featured schools near , edit

-These are the skills Transportation Equipment Electrical and Electronics Installers and Repairers say are the most useful in their careers:
+Transportation Equipment Electrical and Electronics Installers and Repairers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.